Navigating your site toward market maturity

 In a volatile market, volume and margin become a growing challenge.
 This is the time to maximize.
 You’ve traveled through the process of refinement and optimization and are ready to get the most from the value you have built at your site.

 Once volatility is introduced, it’s very hard to get away from it.
-The restorative pricing cycle can be a few weeks long or only a 24-hour period, with a single restoration and numerous price decreases occurring within the same day.
-So how do you maximize results?
+The restorative pricing cycle can be a few weeks long, a 24-hour period or multiple restorations a day.
+With a single restoration and numerous price decreases occurring within the same day, how do you maximize results?

 We suggest reading about pricing strategies to get started.
 If you have already aligned your volume magnets and now need to ensure margin, you are well on your way to expertly navigating your site fully through the phases of deregulation.